 I had actually never heard of the field of UX until one of my best friends met up with me one night at a college reunion.
 By then, I had already decided on switching careers into something more creative and tech-based but didn’t know exactly what.
 My friend had the patience to stay after and listen to my frustrations on my current job and my plan to go into software development as a coder.

-This same friend actually took the CareerFoundry UX course a year back and explained in detail what he did now as a UX designer.
+This same friend actually took the CareerFoundry UX program a year back and explained in detail what he did now as a UX designer.
 When I got home that night, I stayed up doing a ton of research about UX and realized that it was at the crossroads between philosophy, technology, business, empathy and creating the cutting edge of human-centered interactivity.
 I realized that studying UX meant not having to start over in a completely different trajectory.
 Instead, I could step into the tech industry with my existing business skills and pick up new ones at my own pace.

 Why did you decide to take a bootcamp course?